Bipartisan Commission on Biodefense: Background

 Between 2001 and 2014, the U.S. spent around $80 billion on biodefense.
 Beginning in fall 2014, the Bipartisan Commission on Biodefense conducted meetings, interviews, and research.
-It studied the 2001 anthrax attacks and biodefense programs undertaken during the Clinton, Bush, and Obama Administrations.
+It studied the 2001 anthrax attacks and biodefense programs undertaken during the Clinton, Bush, and Obama Administrations, and continued with its examination of the activities undertaken during the Biden and Trump Administrations.

 In October 2015, the commission released its recommendations to publicly and submitted them to Congress in the form of the report, A National Blueprint for Biodefense: Leadership and Major Reform Needed to Optimize Efforts.
 They concluded that the United States was not prepared to respond to a large scale biological event - naturally occurring, accidentally released, or intentionally introduced.
 As for the cause of the problem, the report said, "Simply put, the Nation does not afford the biological threat the same level of attention as it does other threats."

 A National Blueprint for Biodefense

 The Bipartisan Commission on Biodefense conducted a year-long study of how the U.S. should address biological threats.
 The study covered human-generated (i.e., terrorism, warfare, accidents) and naturally occurring biological threats.
 The study culminated in a report to the public and Congress released on October 28, 2015.

 The group's report was titled A National Blueprint for Biodefense.
 The report described many biological threats, including those posed by the Islamic State and Al Qaeda, as well as nation states, and "mishandling of lethal biological agents by the U.S. government," as reasons for making biodefense a high national priority.
 This report contained 33 recommendations and 87 specific action items associated with those recommendations.

 The report proposed congressional oversight hearings to address the following issues: